-As shown in the table below, the price range based on cost-effectiveness thresholds is much higher than the actual list prices for CardioMEMS and Entresto, as our analyses indicated a cost/QALY very close to \$50,000 for each of these interventions.
+As shown in the Table 10, the price range based on cost-effectiveness thresholds is much higher than the actual list prices for CardioMEMS and Entresto, as our analyses indicated a cost/QALY very close to \$50,000 for each of these interventions.
 However, as noted previously, the budgetary impact of both interventions exceeds our stated thresholds when annualized over a five-year time horizon.
-The device price for CardioMEMS that would not exceed the \$603 million annual device benchmark is \$7,622, and the price of Entresto that could be charged and not exceed the \$904 million annual benchmark is \$3,779 per year.
+The device price for CardioMEMS that would not exceed the \$603 million annual device benchmark is \$10,665, and the price of Entresto that could be charged and not exceed the \$904 million annual benchmark is \$4,168 per year.
+Note that the Entresto value-based price benchmark is coincidentally the same as the price arrived at in the risk-sharing analysis; it should be noted, however, that different assumptions and calculations were used in the risk-sharing and value-based price benchmark analyses.

-Therefore, the draft ICER value-based price benchmark for CardioMEMS, with all the assumptions mentioned previously regarding five-year uptake patterns and cost offsets, is \$7,622, which represents a 57% discount from the full list price (\$17,750).
-The corresponding value-based price benchmark for Entresto is \$3,779.
-This figure represents a 17% discount from the full wholesale acquisition cost assumed in our analysis (\$4,560 annually).
+Therefore, the draft ICER value-based price benchmark for CardioMEMS, with all the assumptions mentioned previously regarding five-year uptake patterns and cost offsets, is \$10,665, which represents a 40% discount from the full list price (\$17,750).
+The corresponding value-based price benchmark for Entresto is \$4,168.
+This figure represents a 9% discount from the full wholesale acquisition cost assumed in our analysis (\$4,560 annually).